 June 27, 2022: Wildfires are no longer contained to the hot, late-summer months.
 Winter wildfires in Colorado.
 Spring wildfires in Alaska.
 June pop-up wildfires in Mississippi.
 According to the Center for Disaster Philanthropy, wildfire "season" is now a year-round, country-wide risk.1

 For other areas of the U.S., it’s tropical storm season that causes concern.
-Coastal areas are bracing for what is predicted to be very active hurricane season.3 For 2021, the National Oceanic and Atmospheric Administration predicts 13 to 20 named storms, of which 6 to 10 could become hurricanes.
-We’ve already seen our first hurricane of the year with Elsa, creating damaging flooding from Florida to the East Coast.
+Coastal areas are bracing for what is predicted to be very active hurricane season, making this the seventh consecutive above-average season.2 For 2022, the National Oceanic and Atmospheric Administration predicts 14–21 named storms, of which 6–10 could become hurricanes.

 The time to prepare and reduce your risk of damage is now.
 Here are some things you can do to prepare if your church, school, or ministry buildings lie in the path of either threat.

 If you’re in an area experiencing dry heat or are under a no-fire order, preparing your ministry’s property in advance of a fire can minimize damage.
 DisasterSafety.org recommends creating a defensible space around your buildings.
 This includes removing dried or dead vegetation, trimming any tree branches that hang over your roof, and removing anything combustible within 5 feet of each building.
 Most importantly, determine the emergency evacuation route for your ministry, in case you need to leave quickly.

 As a wildfire progresses, blazing embers that fly ahead of a wildfire’s flames pose the largest threat to buildings.
 Here are a few steps you can take to protect vulnerable areas of your property when a wildfire is approaching:

 Cover single-paned windows with shutters or ½ inch-thick plywood.